chrisroos/show-canonical-urls.user.js/README.md

 ## display-canonical-url.user.js

 This is a rewrite of the script described in [this tripwolf post](http://www.tripwolf.com/en/blog/2009/03/17/offtopic-canonical-a-powerful-seo-concept/).
+The [commit message from the initial commit](https://github.com/chrisroos/show-canonical-urls.user.js/commit/10dd664b6c1d17691bef0ad1285f0d421195955c) explains why I chose to rewrite it.

 It's currently hosted on [userscripts.org](http://userscripts.org/scripts/show/54133).